 Lisa considers it a privilege to homeschool her own four children, avid fans of LitWits since its beginning.
 She’s led many educational events for the homeschool community, helping young readers understand themselves and the world through “living books.”
 We’re so proud to have her on our team!
 We know she’ll help your teens grasp great big ideas and gain skills they’ll never forget.

 Cost: Each semester-length course is $395.
 The tutoring options are $490 for the semester.
-(Single tutoring sessions are available by arrangement for $45/hour by cash or check.)
-If you’d like to be billed via PayPal 30 days prior, enter promo code BILLME at the top of the registration form.
+Single tutoring sessions are available by arrangement for $45/hour.

 The course plan will be finalized at the beginning of the semester, but the schedule below reflects the quality and significance of the titles and ideas we will work with this semester.

 Week One: 8/29 Myths and Sacred Stories: Multi-cultural narratives of Creation, Fall, and Redemption, and The Secret of Roan Inish (1994)